Emulation of cosmological mass maps with conditional generative adversarial networks: Conditional generative adversarial networks

-where $\mathbb{P}_r$ and $\mathbb{P}_z$ are the data and latent variable distributions. $\lambda \geq 0$ is the penalty coefficient of the regularization term that ensures that the norm gradient of the discriminator is close to $1$.
+where $\mathbb{P}_r$ and $\mathbb{P}_z$ are the data and latent variable distributions.
+The parameter $\lambda \geq 0$ is the penalty coefficient of the regularization term that ensures that the gradient norm of the discriminator is close to $1$.
 This ensures that the discriminator is 1-Lipschitz, which is a requirement for optimizing the Wasserstein distance~\cite{arjovsky2017wasserstein,gulrajani2017improved}.
 The prior distribution of the latent variable, e.g., a uniform or a Gaussian distribution, defines implicitly the generator distribution $\mathbb{P}_g$ by $(\pmb{x}, \pmb{y}) = G(\pmb{z},\pmb{y}),\pmb{z} \sim \mathbb{P}_z,\pmb{y} \sim \mathbb{P}_y $.

 Practically, there exist many techniques and architectures to condition the generator and the discriminator \cite{gauthier2014conditional, reed2016generative, perarnau2016invertible,odena2017conditional, miyato2018cgans}.
-While all the architectures in these contributions are conditioned on discrete parameters, most of them can be trivially adapted to continuous parameters.
-Nevertheless, here, we utilize a different design that works specifically for continuous parameters.
+However, all the architectures in these works are conditioning on discrete parameters.
+We instead propose a different design that works specifically for continuous parameters and will be shown to have good performance in practice.
+We note that our conditioning technique could be used with other architectures as well.
 For simplicity we describe the case of a single parameter, but our technique was implemented for the case of two parameters.
 Our idea is to adapt the distribution of the latent vector according to the conditioning parameters using the function $\hat{z} = f(z, y)$.
 Specifically, the function $f$ simply rescales the norm of the latent vector according to the parameter $y$.
 Given the range $y \in [a, b]$, $f$ reads: